Islamophobia in the media: Germany

 In Germany, journalists, analysts and groups representing minorities and Muslims, said the German media has improved to some degree in its representation of Muslim groups and Islam.

 The perception of Muslim minorities shifted significantly toward a more negative view after 9/11, and addressing the resulting issues has proven challenging not only in United States but also to Europe.
 In the book of Thilo Sarrazin German Politician and former Deutsche Bundesbank executive board member popular 2010 book Deutschland schaft sich ab (Germany Does Itself In) was mentioning about perceived lack of integration by Muslims and even suggested Muslim immigrants were less intelligent than native Germans.

 Muslim and immigrant groups in Germany, such as the Central Council of Muslims in Germany (Zentralrat der Muslime in Deutschland), have conducted substantial outreach to German media.
 Their efforts attempt to improve the public image of Islam and Muslims while also educating journalists, so reframing the ongoing discussion.

+Canada

+In Canada, research on mainstream news outlets has found that Muslims are frequently framed through themes of extremism, fanaticism and inequality, contributing to public perceptions of Muslims as a security threat.

+A study of Canadian election‑time coverage reported that during the 2006 federal election, 42% of National Post articles associated Islam and Muslims with terrorism, compared to 9% in The Globe and Mail and 14% in the Toronto Star.

+Analyses by Canadian Muslim organizations and media scholars argue that such narratives both reflect and intensify Islamophobia, normalizing suspicion toward Muslims and downplaying anti‑Muslim violence.